top of page

 Search

-98% of Sapphires on the worldwide market have undergone heat treatment (or Thermal Enhancement as it is sometimes referred to).
-Heat treatment was pioneered in the 1500s and was used to transform blue Sapphires into colourless diamond imitations or improve their colour.
-Modern heat treatment involves heating the Sapphire to temperatures of up to 1600 Celcius.
-This process can lighten or darken a gemstone and improve its clarity.
-The steps of this process, such as the temperature used, the length of time it is applied, and the cooling down process, vary depending on the outcome that needs to be achieved.
-Heat Treating gemstones is a specialised skill undertaken by trained professionals.
+The practice of heat treatment has evolved over the years, and an exact science now exists.
+Modern heat treatment involves heating the sapphire or ruby rough material to temperatures up to 1600 degrees Celcius.
+Heat treatment is used extensively to alter the appearance of nearly all gem-quality corundum, and this process can lighten or darken a gemstone and improve its clarity.
+The exact steps of this process, such as the temperature used, the length of time it is applied, and the cooling down process, vary depending on the outcome that needs to be achieved.
+Heat-treating gemstones is a specialised skill undertaken by a trained professional and should only be attempted in a controlled environment.

 • Fuzzy colour areas and bands.